 This is an extremely powerful tactic and can even spur unequal exchanges.

 In one experiment, for example, half the people attending an art appreciation session were offered a soft drink.
-Afterwards, all were asked if they would buy 25-cent raffle tickets.
+Afterward, all were asked if they would buy 25-cent raffle tickets.
 Guess what?
 The people who had been offered the soft drinks purchased twice as many raffle tickets, whether or not they had accepted the drinks!

 You probably already use this principle, but it is much stronger than you suspect.
 You can build a sense of indebtedness in someone by delivering a number of uninvited “first favors” over time.
 They don’t have to be tangible gifts.
 In today’s world, useful information is one of the most valuable favors you can deliver.